fword-dev/f-word.dev/src/episodes/3/index.md

 **Vadim Makeev:** Oh yeah.
 I actually remember the fourth use case.
 It’s when the content model of an element is transparent.
 For example, a link.
 If you nest something inside of link, there’s no way to check if it’s okay or not because link got this whatever content model.
 So you have to ask the outer element if it’s possible to nest something.

 **Vadim Makeev:** Basically, if you have link around your H1 element, is it fine or not?
 Who knows, until you check the outer element.
 If it’s paragraph, it’s not allowed to have H1 nested into link, that’s nested into paragraph.
-If it’s something like article or section element or just buddy, it’s fine.
+If it’s something like article or section element or just body, it’s fine.

 **Bruce Lawson:** And there’s things like ins and del, which can be “block level” (in inverted commas) or “inline”, depending on how you want.